snowplow/snowplowanalytics.com/_posts/2020-01-29-snowplow-javascript-tracker-2.13.0-released/index.md

 The tracker is available as a published asset in the [2.13.0 Github release][2.13.0-tag]:

-To upgrade, host the 2.13.0 version of `sp.js` asset on a CDN, and load the tracker from there.
+To upgrade, Snowplow Insights and Open Source users should host the 2.13.0 version of `sp.js` asset on a CDN, and load the tracker from there.

 There are no breaking API changes introduced with this release, although as mentioned above User Fingerprints will no longer track with any events and the default behaviour on Page View events has changed to reset activity timers.